prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part2.md

 `./hbm_stream.exe`<br>
 `./hbm_stream_async.exe`<br>

-Following command is used to generate the NSight profile for a specfic grid and block size `sudo ncu --set full -o [profile-name] ./hbm_stream.exe [Kernel Type (0 | 1)] [Grid Size] [Block Size]`<br>
+Following command is used to generate the NSight profile for a specfic grid and block size<br>
+`sudo ncu --set full -o [profile-name] ./hbm_stream.exe [Kernel Type (0 | 1)] [Grid Size] [Block Size]`<br>

 Complete Data is avilable as a CSV file for easier analysis.